Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 ```

 The first checks the name of the tag, the second checks the value associated, which is this case is none.

-The test passes with success.
+**Inputs**:
+  - `e`: The root of the following xml: `"<tag><tag1><tag2>another tag</tag2></tag1></tag>"`.
+  - `name`: "tag1"

+**Outcome**: The tests passed successfully.

 #### 49 - readXml

 This test reads a `xml` file and verifies if all information contained in it was stored.
 For this, we have created a file to be read located at `docs/05_assignment/inputDir/projectTest`.

 This file contains two projects.
 The first one was designed to be the simplest as possible: there is no title, quotas, color, it's not checked neither running and no notes.
 The second project, on the other hand, was designed to be as complete as possible.
+This approach allows to test all the possible cases of conditions inside the `readXml` function.

 In total there're 19 assertions in this tests.
 All of them are `assertEquals` verifications.

-Currently, the test returns desired results.
+**Inputs**: The name of the document upon initializing the `ProjectSerializer` class: `"docs/05_assignment/inputDir/projectTest"`.

+**Outcome**: The tests passed successfully.

 ### Line and Branch Coverage